 The Greet: Dogs are the acclaimed experts of this practice.
 They know how to greet their people when coming home.
 With their entire bodies they demonstrate they are grateful that you are a part of their lives.
 It’s a key reason we become so attached to them.
 You don’t necessarily have to wag your tail when your partner comes home, but initiating some kind of friendly greeting can be an important ingredient in supporting your relationship.

 Sex Matters: Couples that convince themselves that sex is no longer important after years of togetherness sometimes get into trouble.
-Sex can grow and develop just like other parts of your life together.
-To add spice to a sex life that has become routine you'll need creativity.
+LGBTQ sexuality & your sex life can grow and develop just like other parts of your life together.
+To add spice to a sex life that has become routine you’ll need creativity.
 This can mean ramping up your curiosity about role-play, exploring breathing practices like tantra, or sharing your fantasies.
 Fantasy makes what is familiar new and exciting again.
 This is one aspect of relationship development that requires a spirit of fun: sexual negativity and complaining kills sex drive.

 Daily Rituals: Aim for a daily check-in.
 This is some version of “How was your day, honey?”
 Try to practice this without multi-tasking.
 Hide the portable electronic devices and spend a few minutes just hearing what you partner did that day.
 It is your job to know about some (but not all) of the seemingly insignificant details of your partner’s office gossip, health issues, and favorite pop culture references.
 A “check-in” is a part of my daily practice.
 As Oscar Wilde said: “Ultimately the bond of all companionship, whether in marriage or in friendship, is conversation.”